Crime Next Door

 1. The Heist

 The mystery of one of Britain’s weirdest art heists begins at an exhibition party at Blenheim Palace, Oxfordshire, in September 2019.A £5 million solid gold toilet, created by Italian artist Maurizio Cattelan, is centre-piece at the exhibition.
 Hours after partygoers leave it is stolen by a masked gang.The events are a shock for the palace staff who witness the heist and its aftermath, including guest services manager Eleanor Paice and Chief Executive Dominic Hare.Presenter: Clodagh Stenson.
-Producer: Jonathan Eden, with assistance from William McLennan.
+Producer: Jonathan Eden and William McLennan.
 Sound Designer: Meic Parry.
 Story Consultants: Graham Russell and Jack Kibble-White.
 Executive Producers: Peter Cooke and Peter Cook.
 Online Producer: Rachael Smith.
 Commissioner: Al Miskin.
 Image: Getty.

 undefined